 Series Seed Director

-Ms. Zlotnicka is a Founder, Managing Partner, President and member of the Management Committee of Inclusive Capital Partners, a San Francisco-based investment firm which partners with companies that enable solutions to address environmental and social problems.
-Ms. Zlotnicka was previously a director of Hawaiian Electric Industries where she was a member of the Compensation Committee.
-Ms. Zlotnicka also serves as a member of the Investor Advisory Group for the Sustainability Accounting Standards Board (SASB) and is a member of the Advisory Board of the Institute for Corporate Governance and Finance at NYU Law.
+EVA T. ZLOTNICKA is a Founder, Managing Partner, President, and member of the Management Committee of Inclusive Capital Partners.
+Just prior to founding Inclusive Capital Partners, she was a Founder and Managing Director of the ValueAct Spring Fund (now known as Inclusive Capital Partners Spring Fund) and Head of Stewardship at ValueAct Capital.
+Prior to joining ValueAct Capital in 2018, Ms. Zlotnicka spent more than 10 years on the sell side.
+Most recently, she was US lead Sustainability and Environmental, Social and Governance (ESG) equity research analyst at Morgan Stanley.
+Ms. Zlotnicka is currently a director of Enviva Inc., where she chairs the Health, Safety, Sustainability, and Environmental Committee, Unifi, Inc. and Arcadia Power.
+Ms. Zlotnicka was previously a director of Hawaiian Electric Industries.
+Ms. Zlotnicka also serves as a member of the Investor Advisory Group for the Sustainability Accounting Standards Board (SASB), is a member of the Advisory Board of the Institute for Corporate Governance and Finance at NYU Law, and is a director of the Sustainable Ocean Alliance.
 Ms. Zlotnicka also co-founded Women Investing for a Sustainable Economy (WISE), a global professional community.
-She has two B.S.c. degrees from the University of Pennsylvania, including one from the Wharton School, and an M.B.A and a Master of Environmental Science degree from Yale University.
+She has two B.S.c. degrees from the University of Pennsylvania, including one from the Wharton School, and an M.B.A. and a Master of Environmental Science degree from Yale University.

 Key personnel and advisers